mongodb/docs/content/migrate-data-from-mlab-to-atlas.md

 # Migrate an mlab MongoDB Cluster to Atlas

-[MongoDB Atlas](https://cloud.mongodb.com/?jmp=docs) is a cloud service for running, monitoring, and maintaining MongODB Deployments, including the provisioning of dedicated servers for the MongoDB instances.
+[MongoDB Atlas](https://cloud.mongodb.com/?jmp=docs) is a cloud service for running, monitoring, and maintaining MongoDB Deployments, including the provisioning of dedicated servers for MongoDB instances.

 This procedure migrates a MongoDB cluster hosted on mLab to an Atlas cluster using the Atlas [Live Migration](https://docs.atlas.mongodb.com/import/live-import/) tool.

-This procedure requires downtime limited to the amount of time required to update your applications to connect to the Atlas cluster.
+This procedure only requires downtime for updating your applications to connect to the Atlas cluster?

 **Important**: This procedure only applies to Dedicated mLab clusters.
 The Sandbox and Shared mLab environments cannot be migrated via the Live Migration